Symmetry of Derived Delooping Level: Preliminaries

 \section{Preliminaries}

-We start with necessary definitions and notations for the rest of the paper.
+We start with the necessary definitions and notations for the rest of the paper.
 Let $\Lambda$ be an Artin algebra.
-For the sake of using quiver path algebras as examples, we may also think of $\Lambda$ as a basic finite dimensional algebra.
+For the sake of using quiver path algebras { and their quotients} as examples, we may also think of $\Lambda$ as a basic finite dimensional algebra.
 We do not lose much generality this way.
-Let $\mod\Lambda$ be the category of finitely generated \textbf{right} $\Lambda$-modules so that $\mod\Lambda^{\op}$ is the category of left finitely generated $\Lambda$-modules.
-Similarly, let $\Mod\Lambda$ and $\Mod\Lambda^{\op}$ be the category of right and left $\Lambda$-modules, respectively.
+Let $\mod\Lambda$ be the category of finitely generated \textbf{right} $\Lambda$-modules so that $\mod\Lambda^{\op}$ is the category of finitely generated left $\Lambda$-modules.
+Similarly, let $\Mod\Lambda$ and $\Mod\Lambda^{\op}$ be the category of all right and left $\Lambda$-modules, respectively.
 If we use the word module without specifying left or right, we always mean \textbf{right} module.
 We use $\prescript{}{A}{M}$ (resp. $M_A$) to mean $M$ is a left (resp. right) $A$-module.
 For every module $M$, we can define the \textbf{syzygy} $\Omega M$ of $M$ (resp. cosyzygy $\Sigma M$ of $M$) as the kernel of the surjection from the projective cover $P(M)\onto M$ (resp. cokernel of the injection $M\into I(M)$ into the injective envelope).
 The finitistic dimension conjecture states that the little finitistic dimension $\findim\Lambda$ and the big finitistic dimension $\Findim\Lambda$ are finite for all $\Lambda$, where

-The finitistic dimension conjecture is unsolved except in special cases where we have a strong understanding of the representation theory or syzygy categories.
 The two upper bounds that we investigate are the delooping level and derived delooping level.
-Let $M\dirsum N$ mean $M$ is a \textbf{direct summand} of $N$, and let $\agemo=\Tr\Omega\Tr$ be an endofunctor on the \textbf{stable module category} $\smod\Lambda$.
+Let $M\dirsum N$ mean { $M$ is a \textbf{direct summand} of $N$.
+We say $M$ is a \textbf{stable retract} of $N$ if there is a split monomorphism $M\to N\oplus P$ for some projective module $P$, that is, $M\dirsum N\oplus P$. } Let $\agemo=\Tr\Omega\Tr$ be an endofunctor on the \textbf{stable module category} $\smod\Lambda$.
 It is known that $(\agemo, \Omega)$ is an adjoint pair on $\smod\Lambda$.
 Let $\N=\Z_{\geq 0}$ and use the convention that the infimum of the empty set is $+\infty$.
 We recall the following definitions.